-Professor Arunachalam is a Past President (2000-2001) of the American Accounting Association - Information Systems Section, and served on the Board of Directors of the Institute of Management Accountants (IMA) for 2002-2004.
-He has also served as a Director in the IMA Research Foundation from 2004-2008, chairing its Academic Research Proposals Review Committee from 2006-2008.
-He also served as Chair of the IMA Research Foundation from 2010-2012.
-In 2011-2012, Professor Arunachalam served as an academic member of the Board of the Accounting Program Leaders Group (APLG) and in 2013-2014, he served as a member of the APLG nominations committee.
-He has also served from 2010-2012 as a member of the Higher Education Advisory Committee of the Association of Certified Fraud Examiners (ACFE).
-He served as a member of the Missouri Society of CPAs (MSCPA) 2012-2013 stategic planning team and as a founding board member of the Missouri Foundation for Advancing the Accounting Profession (MoFAAP).
-He is currently serving as a member of the MSCPA Board for 2013-2015.
-He is also a member of the Accountancy Advisory Board for the University of Illinois.
-He has recently been appointed as a member of the Board of Regents of the Institute of Certified Management Accountants (ICMA) for 2014-2020.
+Professor Arunachalam is a Past President (2000-2001) of the American Accounting Association - Information Systems Section, and served on the Board of Directors of the Institute of Management Accountants (IMA) from 2002-2004.
+He has served as a Director in the IMA Research Foundation from 2004-2008 and as Chair of the IMA Research Foundation from 2010-2012.
+Professor Arunachalam has also served as an academic member of the Board of the Accounting Program Leaders Group (APLG) and as a member of the Higher Education Advisory Committee of the Association of Certified Fraud Examiners (ACFE).
+He served as a member of the Board of the Missouri Society of CPAs (MOCPA) from 2013-2015, its Strategic Planning Committee for 2013-2014, 2017 and 2018, and its Education Foundation Board for 2018-2019.
+Professor Arunachalam is currently a member of the Board of Advisors for the Department of Accountancy in the Gies College of Business at the University of Illinois at Urbana-Champaign.
+He is also a member of the Board of Regents of the Institute of Certified Management Accountants (ICMA) for 2014-2020.
 He has been a member of and chaired several AACSB accounting accreditation review teams.

-Recently, Professor Arunachalam has taught management accounting to graduate business students and business executives in Vietnam.
-He has also published several research articles in journals such as Accounting, Organizations and Society; Organizational Behavior and Human Decision Processes; Journal of Information Systems; Behavioral Research in Accounting; and Journal of Applied Social Psychology.
+Professor Arunachalam has also taught management accounting to graduate business students and business executives in Vietnam.
+He has published several research articles in journals such as Accounting, Organizations and Society; Organizational Behavior and Human Decision Processes; Journal of Information Systems; Behavioral Research in Accounting; and Journal of Applied Social Psychology.

-B.Com., Loyola College, 1983; M.Acc., University of Georgia, 1985; Ph.D., University of Illinois, 1991; Certified Management Accountant (CMA); Certified Fraud Examiner (CFE).
+B.Com., Loyola College, 1983; MAcc., University of Georgia, 1985; Ph.D., University of Illinois, 1991; Certified Management Accountant (CMA); Certified Fraud Examiner (CFE).